Arteris: Licensees

-Arteris claims to have had 200 licensees of its products since its inception in 2003 with over 500 chip designs created with its IP products.
+Arteris claims to have had 200+ licensees of its products since its inception in 2004 with over 880+ design starts created with its IP products, with deployments in over 3.85 billion units.

-These licensees include top-20 semiconductor makers Samsung Electronics, NXP, Toshiba, Texas Instruments, STMicroelectronics, Renesas Electronics, and multiple divisions of Intel composed of acquired companies Mobileye, Altera, and Movidius.
+These licensees include AMD, 2VSystems, and Axelera AI, as well as top-20 semiconductor makers Samsung Electronics, NXP, Texas Instruments, STMicroelectronics, Renesas Electronics, and multiple divisions of Intel composed of acquired companies Mobileye, Altera, and Movidius.

 Arteris has also signed many licensees creating electronics for autonomous vehicles and electric vehicles.
-Arteris IP is in multiple generations of Intel Mobileye's EyeQ series of Advanced Driver-Assistance Systems (ADAS) as well as automotive systems from Bosch, NXP, STMicroelectronics and many others.
+Arteris IP is in multiple generations of Intel Mobileye's EyeQ series of Advanced Driver-Assistance Systems (ADAS) as well as automotive systems from Bosch, NXP, STMicroelectronics, Nextchip and many others.

-Other publicly announced licensees of Arteris products include Baidu, SK Telecom, Canaan Creative, Bitmain, Aeva, Hailo, Black Sesame Technologies, Kyocera, Displaylink, and OpenFive/SiFive (formerly Open-Silicon).
+Other publicly announced licensees of Arteris products include Baidu, Hailo, Tenstorrent, Rebellions, Socionext, Honda, Hyundai Mobis, Microchip, Nio, SiMa.ai, SK Telecom, Kyocera, Black Sesame Technologies, GigaDevice, Whalechip, NanoXplore, and Nextchip.

 Products

-Arteris offers system-on-chip system IP consisting of semiconductor intellectual property (IP) and IP-XACT-based IP deployment technologies for the creation of systems-on-chip.
+Arteris offers system IP for the acceleration of system-on-chip (SoC) and chiplet development.
+Their network-on-chip (NoC) interconnect IP and SoC integration automation software enable higher product performance with lower power consumption and fast time to market.